Paleo, Keto, Atkins or the Zone. Low-carb versus low-fat. With dozens of diets to pick from, how do you find the one that’s best for you?

 He recommends setting aside three to five hours a week for exercise and upping the intensity for better results.
 Experts have traditionally said that exercising at around 65 percent of your maximum heart rate is best, but actually about 85 percent is most effective.

-When you fast, you use up all your glycogen — aka sugar storage —which then forces your body to start burning fat.
-Fasting for as little as one to three days a week can get the body into fat-burning mode.
+When you fast, you use up all your glycogen — aka sugar storage — which then forces your body to start burning fat.
+Fasting for as little as one to three days a week (every other day) can get the body into fat-burning mode during that fasting period.
 “It turns out fasting is a reasonable way to lose weight,” Dr. Fujioka says.

 Dr. Fujioka says 50 to 55 grams of carbs a day is fine for getting into ketosis.
 “That means you can have some vegetables; you might even be able to have a piece of fruit.”